- 2018/07/23-27: 6th deal.II users and developers workshop

 - The 6th deal.II users and developers workshop happens in Trieste, Italy, July 23-27, 2018.
 For more information, see here and here.

-- 2013/12/24: Version 8.1 released
+- 2018/05/11: Version 9.0.0 released

 The primary means of communicating with deal.II developers and users is by email:

 The deal.II discussion group is used by developers to announce new features and by users to ask questions about how to do things with deal.II.
 This is also the forum to post bug reports.
-It may not be used for job offers and to ask for internships!.

 We appreciate comments and suggestions on deal.II.
 They can be addressed to either of the addresses above, depending on their public or private nature.

 Legal Notice: Some countries' laws require us to post this legal notice.
-Please write to the responsible federal judges if you find this silly.